-- (1) Represents tax gross-up payments associated with certain relocation assistance payments and benefits, and temporary living expenses disclosed in the column "Perquisites and Other Personal Benefits." - (2) Represents the dollar value of ESOP shares allocated to each Named Executive Officer based on compensation earned during calendar 2016 calculated on the basis of the closing price of our Common Stock on June 30, 2017 (\$30.25).
-A participant's interest in the ESOP becomes 100% vested after five years of service to the Company, subject to accelerated vesting in certain limited circumstances.
-Mr. Robson and Ms. Iobst were not employed by the Company in calendar year 2016.
-Messrs.
-Johnston and Fischetto forfeited their ESOP allocations due to their separation from employment with the Company in fiscal 2017 and failure to satisfy applicable vesting conditions.
-Mr. Bixby subsequently forfeited the ESOP award shown in the table above upon termination of his employment with the Company on September 22, 2017 for failure to satisfy applicable vesting conditions. - (3) Represents the Company's discretionary matching contribution under the 401(k) plan.
+- (1) Represents tax gross-up payments associated with certain relocation assistance payments and benefits and temporary living expenses disclosed in the column "Perquisites and Other Personal Benefits." - (2) Represents the dollar value of ESOP shares allocated to each Named Executive Officer based on compensation earned during calendar 2017 calculated on the basis of the closing price of our Common Stock on June 29, 2018 (\$30.55).
+A participant's interest in the ESOP becomes 100% vested after five years of service to the Company, subject to accelerated vesting in certain limited circumstances. - (3) Represents the Company's discretionary matching contribution under the 401(k) plan.
 Matching contributions (and any earnings thereon) vest at the rate of 20% for each of the participant's first 5 years of vesting service, so that a participant is fully vested in his or her matching contribution account after 5 years of vesting service, subject to accelerated vesting under certain limited circumstances.
-Messrs.
-Johnston, Bixby and Fischetto forfeited a portion of the Company's discretionary matching contributions under the 401(k) plan due to their separation from employment with the Company in fiscal 2017 and failure to satisfy applicable vesting conditions. - (4) Represents payments for accumulated paid days off in connection with termination of employment. - (5) The total value of all perquisites and other personal benefits received by Mr. Keown did not exceed \$10,000 in fiscal 2017 and has been excluded from the table. - (6) Consists of relocation assistance payments and benefits (\$43,754), and an auto allowance (\$1,662) received by Mr. Robson. - (7) Consists of relocation assistance payments and benefits (\$11,195), reimbursement of temporary living expenses (\$5,487), an auto allowance (\$1,662), and use of a Company car (\$400) received by Ms. Iobst. - (8) Consists of consulting fees (\$343,166) including reimbursement of certain travel-related expenses, net of payments of \$500 per month by the consulting firm under a related personal property lease for the use of certain Company equipment received
+Mr. Siers does not participate in the Company's 401(k) plan. - (4) The total value of all perquisites and other personal benefits received by Mr. Keown did not exceed \$10,000 in fiscal 2018 and has been excluded from the table. - (5) Consists of relocation assistance payments and benefits and temporary living expenses (\$44,378), and an auto allowance (\$4,800) received by Mr. Robson in fiscal 2018. - (6) Consists of relocation assistance payments and benefits and temporary living expenses (\$72,788), and an auto allowance (\$4,800) received by Ms. Iobst in fiscal 2018. - (7) The total value of all perquisites and other personal benefits received by Mr. Siers did not exceed \$10,000 in fiscal 2018 and has been excluded from the table. - (8) The total value of all perquisites and other personal benefits received by Mr. Mattei did not exceed \$10,000 in fiscal 2018 and has been excluded from the table.